 Noncontract Employees.
 Noncontract employees may resign their position at any time.
-A written notice of resignation should be submitted to the principal at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to their principal or supervisor at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.